AlibabaCloudDocs/cdn/intl.en-US/Quick Start/Add a domain name to Alibaba Cloud CDN.md

 ---
-keyword: [add a domain name to be accelerated, accelerated domain name, domain name configuration, add a domain name, new domain name, domain name]
+keyword: [add a domain name to accelerate, accelerated domain name, domain name configuration, add a domain name, new domain name, domain name]
 ---

 # Add a domain name to Alibaba Cloud CDN

-If you want to use Alibaba Cloud Content Delivery Network \(CDN\) to accelerate the delivery of content on a specific website, you must add the domain name that you want to accelerate to Alibaba Cloud CDN and specify the website as the origin server.
-Alibaba Cloud CDN retrieves resources from origin servers and caches the resources on CDN nodes.
+If you want to use Alibaba Cloud Content Delivery Network \(CDN\) to accelerate the delivery of content on a specified website, specify the website as the origin server.
+Then, add the domain name that you want to accelerate to Alibaba Cloud CDN.
+Alibaba Cloud CDN retrieves resources from the origin server and caches them on CDN nodes.
 This allows users to retrieve the resources from the nearest CDN nodes.
-After you add a domain name to Alibaba Cloud CDN, the system pushes the configuration of the domain name to all CDN nodes without affecting services of the domain name.
-To enable content delivery acceleration for the domain name, you must configure a Canonical Name \(CNAME\) record for the domain name.
+After you add the domain name to Alibaba Cloud CDN, the system pushes the configuration of the domain name to all CDN nodes without affecting services of the domain name.

 Alibaba Cloud CDN is activated.
-For more information, see [Activate Alibaba Cloud CDN](/intl.en-US/Quick Start/Activate Alibaba Cloud CDN.md).
+For more information about how to activate Alibaba Cloud CDN, see [Activate Alibaba Cloud CDN](/intl.en-US/Quick Start/Activate Alibaba Cloud CDN.md).

 ## Procedure